akinnunen/kube-node-react/readme.md

 - shared @knr/models module (with typescript interfaces) that's used in both frontend and api
 - yarn workspaces for managing dependencies
 - jest powered testing
+- frontend and api hot reloading
+- eslint for typescript

 There are still quite a few improvements I might/should do in the future.
 More on those under the [TODOs](#todos) topic.